 The Corporation accounts for the assets, liabilities, revenues and expenses relating to its interest in a joint operation in accordance with IFRS applicable to the particular assets, liabilities, revenues and expenses.
-The adoption of the new standard had no impact to the condensed consolidated statement of financial position as at January 1, 2012 and December 31, 2012 and the condensed consolidated statement of comprehensive income for the three months ended March 31, 2012.
+The adoption of the new standard had no impact on the accounting for joint arrangements.